 Norway and the U.K. have signed a concept agreement that will explore greater cooperation on the F-35 Joint Strike Fighter.
 The accord – drawn up in London last September and signed in Oslo on March 4 – is exploring opportunities for closer engagement, particularly in the areas of pilot and technician training, possibly hinting at a joint training school for the JSF for U.K. and Norwegian personnel.
 “Today we are planning to train pilots in [the] United States as we have done with ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Norway, U.K. Sign F-35 Agreement".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Norway, U.K. Sign F-35 Agreement".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.